withastro/astro/.changeset/fluffy-cups-travel.md

 Update RSS configuration with content collections in mind.

 1. Expose an `rssSchema` for use with content collections.
-This ensures are RSS feed properties are present in your frontmatter:
+This ensures all RSS feed properties are present in your frontmatter:

 ```ts
 import { defineCollection } from 'astro:content';